 But environmentalists on both sides of this argument are overlooking the strongest objection to nuclear power, even as the nuclear industry is hoping no one notices it.

-The best case against nuclear power as a global warming remedy begins with the fact that nuclear-generated electricity is very expensive.
+The best case against nuclear power as a global warming remedy begins with the cost of nuclear power: Nuclear-generated electricity is very expensive.
 Despite more than $150 billion in federal subsides over the past 60 years (roughly 30 times more than solar, wind and other renewable energy sources have received), nuclear power still costs substantially more than electricity made from wind, coal, oil or natural gas.
 This is mainly due to the cost of borrowing money for the decade or more it takes to get a nuclear plant up and running.

 Mainstream environmentalists do argue that energy efficiency, solar, wind and other renewable energies are better weapons against global warming than nuclear power.
 But they will fare better if they go a step further and point out that embracing nuclear power is not just unnecessary, but a step backward.